Risk: How much investment risk to take

 All about balance

 Investing is all about balance, including balancing the return you need to reach your goals in relation to your comfort level with risk.
-Your Edward Jones financial advisor can help ensure that you are not taking too much risk, and that you have quality, long-term investments that can help you reach your goals.
+Your Edward Jones financial advisor can help ensure you’re not taking too much risk and have quality, long-term investments designed to help you reach your goals.

 To put the importance of growth into more perspective, take a look at the chart below.
-The difference between a 7% return and a 3% return isn’t simply 4 percentage points: It could be nearly $600,000 for your retirement, depending on your contributions and how long you have until you retire.
+The difference between a 7% return and a 3% return isn’t simply 4%: It could be nearly $600,000 for your retirement, depending on your contributions and how long you have until you retire.

 Same contributions: Different returns, different results